danspect/fonts/README.md

 ```

 > [!NOTE]
-> If you don't specify --local or --global, the installer defaults to local installation, which does not require sudo.
+> If you don't specify `--local` or `--global`, the installer defaults to local installation, which does not require sudo.

-> [!WARNING]
-> Global installation writes to /usr/local/share/fonts and requires root privileges.
-> Always use sudo when installing globally, or the script will fail due to permission errors.

 ## License